Medicare Supplement Plans in Florida

 If you are turning 65, you can arrange to have your Medigap policy and your Part B coverage take effect at the same time.

 The advantage of signing up during your OEP is that insurance companies have to issue you a policy.
 They also can’t charge you extra just because you have a pre-existing condition.
-This is known as guaranteed issue rights.
+This is known as a Guaranteed Issue (GI) right.

 Beneficiaries can also have guaranteed issue rights for two months after the termination of employer-sponsored health insurance.